sesliu/Sasply/README.md

 a simple player written in JavaFX with playlist support.

-You can play your favorite songs and salve personalitty playlist to play after.
+You can play your favorite songs and salve personal playlist to play after.
 It is supporting lyrics, but I will improve this feature.

 This project is continuous.
 I will want to implement other features as play videos and streaming.